Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ## Conclusion

 For gamification to be effective, I feel it is necessary to use it periodically as a tool to increase engagement levels.
-Introducing new gamified activities once or twice a week can be more beneficial than daily implementation, which could lead to boredom.
+Introducing new gamified activities once or twice a week can be more beneficial than daily implementation, which could lead to boredom and therefore disengagement.